yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 - Use [Vertical Pod Auto-scaler](/azure/aks/vertical-pod-autoscaler) to automatically set resource requests and limits on containers per workload based on past usage
 - Use [SPOT Node pools](/azure/aks/spot-node-pool), to take advantage of unused capacity in Azure data centers while getting a significant discount on the VM.
 - Use AKS [advanced scheduler features](azure/aks/operator-best-practices-advanced-scheduler) to optimize scheduling your applications (pods), to nodes

+**Assess for Resilience and Performance**
+- Use [load testing](/azure/load-testing/tutorial-identify-performance-regression-with-cicd) and [chaos engineering](/azure/architecture/framework/resiliency/chaos-engineering) to assess how the workload handles platform outages and traffic spikes or dips.
+This helps increase service resilience and the ability to react to failures, allowing for a more optimized fault handling.

 **Scale based on demand**
 - Use [Keda](https://keda.sh/) to Auto-scale your applications based on demand.